whoward/docs/markdown/tutorials/java.md

 ```
 **Note:** Be sure the `username` and `accessKey` contain your own valid Sauce Labs credentials from your [account page](https://saucelabs.com/account).

-To compile and run this file, Java needs the Selenium server jar on the classpath.
+To compile and run this file, Java needs the Selenium server jar in the classpath.
 If you permanently set the class path for your platform, as in the
-link above (see: [class path](http://docs.oracle.com/javase/tutorial/essential/environment/paths.html)), you should be able to compile and run the file with simply:
+link above (see: [class path](http://docs.oracle.com/javase/tutorial/essential/environment/paths.html)), you should be able to compile and run the file with:
 ```bash
 javac WebDriverBasic.java
 ```